nard1n/summer-shimmer-tracker/README.md

 - npm i
 - npm i mongoose
 - npm i express
-- npm i morgan
+- npm i morgan (optional)

 ## Usage
 The application allows users to track their workouts to see better results.
 Simply access the deployed app by clicking the Heroku link in the description above.

-- When the user loads the page, they have the option to create a new workout or continue with their last workout.
+- When user loads the page, they have the option to create a new workout or continue with previous workout.
 - User can:
--- add exercises to the most recent workout plan.
+-- add exercises to most recent workout plan
--- Add new exercises to a new workout plan.
+-- Add new exercises to a new workout plan
--- View the combined weight of multiple exercises from the past seven workouts on the `stats` page.
--- View the total duration of each workout from the past seven workouts on the `stats` page.
+-- View the combined weight of multiple exercises from the past seven workouts on the stats page -- View the total duration of each workout from the past seven workouts on the stats page -- Have quick stats to last completed workout, including: date, duration, number of exercises, weights lifted, total number of reps, total number of sets

 ## Contributing